zorgoz/EPPlus.TableAsEnumerable/README.md

 **v1.0**
 * Every simple type can be mapped including numeric ones, bool, string, DateTime and enumerations.
 * Enumerations with underlaying type other than int are supported.
-* Both value and string representation of enumeration elements can be retrieved (even mixed)
+* Both value and string representation of enumeration elements can be retrieved (even mixed).
-* Enums and column names are case insensitive
+* Enums and column names are case insensitive.
-* Nullable properties are supported
+* Nullable properties are supported.
 * Complex type mappings are not suported *(might not be supported in the future either)*
-* It is not necessary to map all properties, and it is not necessary to map properties to all columns either.
-One column can be mapped to more than one property, even uder different type.
+* It is not necessary to map all properties, and it is not necessary to map property to all columns either.
+One column can be mapped to more than one property, even under different type.
 * Mapping can be done by either the name or the index of the column.
-Automatic mapping to the property name is also possible.
+Automatic mapping using property name is also possible.
-* .NET 4.6 is needed because of some reflection properties
+* .NET 4.6 is needed because of some reflection properties.

 ## Motivation

 [EPPlus](http://epplus.codeplex.com/) is a great tool allowing manipulation of Excel files of *xlsx* format files without the need of installed Excel instance and interop, by directly manipulating the OpenXML format.
 This is actually the only viable approach in many cases.

-EPPlus lacks of some features, for example strongly typed access of data.
+EPPlus lacks of some features, for example strongly typed access to data.
 This project aims to fill this gap partially by providing a way to read table objects stored in the worksheets as an enumerable of typed objects.

 ## Installation